sunghwanji/sunghwanji.github.io/_posts/2019-12-18-[Medicine] Machine Learning and Cancer-Diagnosis - How do we define cancer?.md

 ---
-title : "[Medicine] Machine Learning and Cancer-diagnosis - 암이란 무엇인가?"
+title : "[Medicine] Machine Learning and Cancer-Diagnosis - How do we define cancer?"
 tags:
   - Data Science
   - Medicine